flowdock/api-docs/docs/Users.md

 ]
 ```

-* `id`: User resource ID

 ## Get a user

-Get information of a single user.
-Authenticated user must be belong to same organization as the target user.
+Get information about a single user.
+The requesting user must be belong to same organization as the target user.

 ```
 GET /users/:id